 The projection of both Solvency II best estimate liabilities and UK GAAP booked reserves utilizes paid and reported loss data, segmented into homogeneous risk groups.
-The main projection methods used include the loss development, Bornhuetter-Fergusson (which is a Bayesian estimation approach), Benktander (a blend of the loss development and BF methods), and the Initial Expected Loss method.
+The main projection methods used include the loss development, Bornhuetter-Fergusson (which is a Bayesian estimation approach) and the Initial Expected Loss method.
 The selected ultimate loss may be based on one particular method, or a weighting between several methods and professional judgment.
-For recent catastrophe events and some specified large losses, incurred but not reported ("IBNR") will be based upon qualitative information and recommendations from the claims department and the business units.
+For some recent catastrophe events and specified large losses, incurred but not reported ("IBNR") will be based upon qualitative information and recommendations from the claims department and the business units.